mhollick/CV/CV.md

 replacements for the current monitoring solution.
 After evaluation of products from 3 vendors the decision was made to implement a monitoring solution from open source components along the lines of the work I had done at Liz Earle.
-Our team was later merged with another team to provide a monitoring solution for the new CDN in development by BBC R&D.
+Our team was later merged with another to provide a monitoring solution for the new CDN in development by BBC R&D.
 In this merger I took on more responsibilities working on a Log management infrastructure for the BBC’s considerable AWS estate using